xmlunit/xmlunit.net/README.md

 ## Requirements

-XMLUnit requires .NET 3.5 (it is known to work and actually is developed on Mono 4) or .NET Standard 2.0 (tested with .NET Core 2.1 and 2.2).
+XMLUnit requires .NET Standard 2.0 (tested with .NET 8 rigt now) and should still support .NET Framework 3.5 and Mono.

 The `core` library provides all functionality needed to test XML output and hasn't got any dependencies.
 It uses NUnit 3.x for its own